This post may contain affiliate links.

 When I bring my racket(s) to the club, I store them in my padel backpack which has a separate cooling compartment for my racket.
 This compartment protects the racket against big swings in temperature.
 But we will talk more about the impact of temperature when we talk about environmental exposure.

 However, many times I have too much other stuff such as my shoes, ball pressurizer, and recording setup with me.
 In that case, I do bring my larger racket back so I don’t have to worry about whether it all fits.
-You can conveniently get yours hereOpens in a new tab..
+You can conveniently get yours here.

 While the racket face is able to withstand some water, it must not come as a surprise that a padel racket has holes in the racket face where water can slip through.